Ace Motor Corporation

 Ace Motor Corporation was a motorcycle manufacturer in continuous operation in Philadelphia, Pennsylvania between 1919 and 1924, and intermittently afterward until 1927.

 Essentially only one model of the large luxury four-cylinder motorcycle, with slight variations, was made from first to last.

 History

 Origin

+The original company was legally incorporated as the Ace Motor Corporation in Philadelphia in 1919.
+It was founded by William G. Henderson, who resigned from Excelsior Motor Manufacturing & Supply Co. (after having sold the earlier Henderson Motorcycle business) that same year.
+He founded the company in the fall of 1919, backed by Max M. Sladkin of Haverford Cycle Co., to build his own inline four-cylinder motorcycle design.

 Having sold Henderson Motorcycle to Ignaz Schwinn's Excelsior Motor Manufacturing & Supply Company, founder William G. Henderson continued to work there until 1919, when differences of opinion regarding the design direction of Henderson motorcycles led to his resignation from Excelsior.

 In the fall of 1919, with the support of Max M. Sladkin of Haverford Cycle Co., Henderson started the Ace Motor Corporation in Philadelphia, Pennsylvania.
 The Ace motorcycle resembled the Henderson in general form, being a longitudinal four-cylinder motorcycle with chain drive, but Henderson had to be careful not to infringe any trademarks or patents that would have been owned by Excelsior at the time.
 Production began in 1920.